dineshndr/React-.Net-Web-App/README.md

 npm start

-Files in folder "WebAPI" must be created in an ASP.NET WebAPI project and ran on a seperate port.
+WebAPI folder must be run seperately on a different port